embassy-rs/embassy/tests/lpc55/README.md

 - **P9** (USB1, high speed): same.
 - `usb_alloc` and `usb_bus_raw` need no host cable at all: neither ever brings the bus up.

+A charge-only cable fails silently and looks like a driver bug: the board is powered, the firmware arms the bus, and the host sees nothing at all.
+Read `DEVCMDSTAT` over the probe to tell the two apart — `VBUS_DEBOUNCED=1` with `DCON=1` and `DEV_ADDR=0` means the device is attached and waiting, so the fault is in the cable or the port, not the firmware.

 ## Running

 ```sh